AMBER17/CS2-AuroraDuel/README.md

 - Random selection of a duel among those available on the map
 - Automatic team balancing based on available spawns
 - Automatic player teleportation to configured positions
-- Automatic equipment assignment (weapons, armor, grenades)
+- **Probabilistic loadout system**: Random equipment assignment based on configured scenarios and probabilities
 - Automatic cleanup of weapons on the ground between duels

 ### Infinite Round System